Meet Pam Portland

 Please tell us about your current line of work and how you got started in it.
 Please include any awards or upcoming projects.

 After working for the Walt Disney Company while raising my children and starting my blog, I took a leap of faith knowing I wanted to see more of the United States.
-I decided to work as an over-the-road truck driver and fill me free time writing about the places I would see.
+I decided to work as an over-the-road truck driver and fill my free time writing about the places I would see.
 The experience turned out to be nothing like I expected, so I left the occupation, but continued writing in earnest.
 I've worked in marketing, as an interpretive park ranger, and at an animal sanctuary as I travel, and currently I volunteer with non-profits seeking web design and content support.
 Someday, I'll figure out what I want to be when I grow up, but writing weaves through all of it.

 Do you have any mentors or sources of inspiration?